SD-2023-CS10/Project-Version-0/crawler/README.md

 If the current entry (regardless of the associated database table) matches an existing entry on every attribute, the crawler will not override the existing entry.
 If a user adds data to row entries (via UI manual input), the crawler clearly cannot detect this data without pulling from the database.
 Thus, in the case a user re-reuns the scan on the same server, items will be added only if it does not match the crawled attributes.
 By the API construction, only crawled attributes will be part of the select-from-where query, thus manual input will not be overridden.

+## Test Network Components
+During the testing process, the following components have been used:
+- Raspberry Pi Kit (with Sense Hat)
+- Century Link Wireless Modem
+- Arris Surf Board Modem
+- Devices belonging to Windows, Mac, and Linux systems
+- Internet-Service-Provider network services

 ## Troubleshooting

 1. Ensure host machine running script is connected to an online network